2014 Elk River chemical spill: Local residents

 Residents were advised not to drink, cook with, bathe, or wash with West Virginia American Water tap water; up to 300,000 residents were affected.
 The area affected spanned nine counties within the Charleston, West Virginia metropolitan area.
 The areas affected included Boone, Clay, Jackson, Kanawha, Lincoln, Logan, Putnam, and Roane counties and in the Culloden area of Cabell.
 The majority of Cabell County was unaffected as its public water system uses water from the Ohio River, and some residents in Saint Albans in Kanawha County, Lincoln County and Hurricane in Putnam county were not affected by the water ban as they were served by local public water systems.

 The West Virginia Department of Health and Human Resources stated that 122 people had sought treatment by January 11 for symptoms including nausea and vomiting.
 Of those 122 people, four people had been admitted to the Charleston Area Medical Center and one at another area hospital for observation with symptoms of nausea.
 On January 12, the number of patients treated at hospitals for their symptoms from chemical exposure grew to about 169.
 By that evening of January 10, nearly 700 residents had contacted West Virginia's poison control center, reporting a range of symptoms including nausea and rashes.
-On January 13, the total number of residents who had been hospitalized had risen to 10, and by January 14, the total reached 14, although none were in were in serious condition.
+On January 13, the total number of residents who had been hospitalized had risen to 10, and by January 14, the total reached 14, although none were in serious condition.

 By 1 p.m. on January 10, the sweet-smelling odor was no longer detectable, according to West Virginia National Guard Adjutant, Major General James Hoyer.
 On January 11, the chief of DEP's Homeland Security and Emergency Response division, Mike Dorsey, stated that 7500 USgal of MCHM had spilled into the river, 2500 USgal more than had previously been estimated.